-- HTMAHair Tissue Mineral Analysis (HTMA) is an innocuous and non-invasive pathology test.
+- Hair Tissue Mineral Analysis or HTMA, is an innocuous and non-invasive pathology test.

-- It measures the levels and relative ratios of toxic and nutrient minerals found in our hair.
+- Using hair taken from your head, the test measures the levels and relative ratios of toxic and nutrient minerals found in your hair.

 - It can give reliable data on more than 35 nutrient and toxic minerals, and over 25 important mineral ratios that can aid in the discovery of nutrient mineral imbalances or toxic mineral excesses that may be affecting your health.

 Why test for minerals?

 - Minerals are often referred to as the basic ‘spark plugs’ of life, and are necessary for your well-being, vitality healing and growth

 - They are important contributors to many areas of your body to produce structural support in teeth and bones, as well as maintaining your hydration and pH balance, allowing muscle contractions, nerve activity, enzyme reactions and are crucial in your body’s energy production.

 - Numerous health conditions can be exacerbated by toxic metal excesses and accumulation in your body, that can lead to mineral imbalances.